blackbaud/stache1/README.md

 ## New Version of Stache

 We no longer support development on this version of Stache.
 Instead, we recommend you check out our <a href="https://github.com/blackbaud/stache2
 ">latest version of Stache</a>, the Blackbaud Documentation Builder.
-The currently supported version is a collection of Angular 2 components for SKY UX SPAs.
+The currently supported version is a collection of Angular components and SDK plugins for the SKY UX ecosystem.